 These are so handy; I'm using them all the time because it's just an excellent way of having a section precise the size of the browser.

-What do Viewport units mean? permalink
+What do Viewport units mean?

-CSS has four viewport based units we can use these are
+CSS has four viewport-based units we can use.
+These are

 - Viewport Maximum (vmax): This is the same as vmin, but based on the biggest dimension.

-CSS Viewport magic by demo permalink
+CSS Viewport magic by demo

 viewport units to make it easier to understand.

-As you can see in the demo we have created two sections in our HTML.
+As you can see in the demo, we have created two sections in our HTML.

 We set the width to be

 100vw, which means it's 100% of the viewport's width.
-And the height to be

-100vh, which is 100% of the height of the viewport.
-We then gave the
+100vh, which is 100% of the viewport's height.

-How about browser support? permalink
+How about browser support?

 Good question! 🙋🏼♂️.
-The viewport options are widely accepted
+The viewport options are widely accepted.